top of page

 MISCELLANEOUS

-Board Chair Winterhof reminded everyone in attendance the next regularly scheduled Board of Directors meeting will be held on Thursday, February 26, 2026, at Estherville headquarters.
+Board Chair Winterhof reminded everyone in attendance the next regularly scheduled Board of Directors meeting will be held at 7 p.m. on Thursday, April 23, 2026, at the Spencer Service Center.

 Board Chair Winterhof requested miscellaneous items be brought before the Board of Directors for discussion and attention at this time.